TechnologyBrewery/mash/README.md

 This core library has the following sub-components:

-* **Jolt**: support for json mediation and can be completely configured via json schema files that define the transformantion rules from one json format to another
+* **Jolt**: support for json mediation.
+This component solely driven via configured via json schema files that define the transformation rules from one json format to another

-It will soon have additional projects that implement configurable mediation options (e.g., Velocity, XSLT).
+This project will soon have additional sub-components that implement additional configurable mediation options (e.g., Velocity, XSLT).
 You can always author custom mediation routines as well for use cases that don't fit well with existing approaches.

 # Krausening Configuration#
 A mediation.properties file is expected in your Krausening configuration.
 It requires: